Save for the Rainy Day! – Answer Key & Explanations

 3. You receive an unexpected $250.
 What’s the smartest first move?

-Correct Answer: C. Add it to your emergency savings
+Correct Answer: C. Add it to your emergency

 Explanation: Building your emergency fund is one of the most effective ways to increase financial resilience.
 Putting extra money into savings ensures you’re better prepared for future challenges—planned or unplanned.